-- The total rehabilitation cost must not exceed the thirty-five thousand dollars (\$35,000) cap; - The repairs must be performed within the period of time stipulated by loan products.
+- o FHA 203(k) - FHA 203(b) with Repairs Escrow (only for HUD REO Properties) - USDA Rural Development Repair Loan - o VA Rehab Loan - TPO AFV; - The Program will only accept for HUD REO properties the portion of the loan allocated for repairs to be deposited in an escrow account or otherwise retained by the lender; - The improvements are not classified as construction, structural alterations, cosmetic, or reconstructive; - The Program does not allow a projected appraisal.
+Repairs are limited to those identified by the appraiser in the property's Appraisal Report; - The total rehabilitation cost must not exceed the thirty-five thousand dollars (\$35,000) cap; - The repairs must be performed within the period of time stipulated by loan products.
 Failure to comply with the established timeline may result in PRHFA recapturing the subsidy.
-In case of extraordinary circumstances, the participating institution-ender may submit a written request for a time extension to PRHFA for evaluation.
-PRHFA maintains discretion to approve such requests and take any necessary actions to ensure compliance with these Guidelines. - For HUD REO Property Purchase a repair holdback will be accepted only if the repairs amount is financed as part of the loan.
+In case of the extraordinary circumstances, the participating institution may submit a written request for a time extension to PRHFA for evaluation.
+PRHFA maintains discretion to approve such request and take any necessary actions to ensure compliance with these Guidelines. - For HUD REO Property Purchase a repair holdback will be accepted only if the repairs amount is financed as part of the loan.
 After the repairs are completed, the participating institution, in compliance with HUD regulations, shall apply the unused contingency funds or other monies deposited in a Repair Escrow Account to prepay the mortgage loan principal amount.
 The Program will not accept the unused contingency funds or other monies deposited in a Repair Escrow Account to be paid directly to the Applicant or to pay real estate taxes, insurance premiums, delinquent notes, ground rents, or assessments.